Canon 200D vs Pentax K-70

-The Canon EOS 200D (called Canon SL2 in some regions) and the Pentax K-70 are two digital cameras that were revealed to the public, respectively, in June 2017 and June 2016.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Pentax K-70 are two digital cameras that were officially introduced, respectively, in June 2017 and June 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 200D vs Pentax K-70

 The side-by-side display below illustrates the physical size and weight of the Canon 200D and the Pentax K-70.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Pentax K-70 is somewhat larger (3 percent) than the Canon 200D.
 Moreover, the K-70 is substantially heavier (52 percent) than the 200D.
 It is noteworthy in this context that the K-70 is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.